Saleeb2022/Saleeb2022/README.md

-## Hi there Hello, My name is Saleeb, and I am student by Hack Your Future Coding Program Course.👋
+## Hi there Hello, My name is Saleeb, and I am student by Hack Your Future.👋
 ### Wed develpment Student
+# I learned about HTML, CSS, and currently I am learning about JavaScript.

 Here are some ideas to get you started: